Giskard-AI/giskard/docs/integrations/mlflow/index.md

 The configuration of the giskard evaluator can be done entirely through the `evaluator_config` argument that can yield 3 keys:

-- `model_config`: to be filled according to this [page](https://docs.giskard.ai/en/latest/reference/models/index.html).
+- `model_config`: to be filled according to our [guides](https://docs.giskard.ai/en/latest/open_source/scan/index.html) with the help of our [model API reference](https://docs.giskard.ai/en/latest/reference/models/index.html).
-- `dataset_config`: to be filled according to this [page](https://docs.giskard.ai/en/latest/reference/datasets/index.html).
+- `dataset_config`: to be filled according to our [guides](https://docs.giskard.ai/en/latest/open_source/scan/index.html) with the help of our [dataset API reference](https://docs.giskard.ai/en/latest/reference/datasets/index.html).
-- `scan_config`: to be filled according to this [page](https://docs.giskard.ai/en/latest/reference/scan/index.html).
+- `scan_config`: to be filled according to our [guides](https://docs.giskard.ai/en/latest/open_source/scan/index.html) with the help of our [scan API reference](https://docs.giskard.ai/en/latest/reference/scan/index.html).

 Here's the integration in a nutshell:
 ```python